Get in the game today!

-A) The Managing Partners are Matt Zuccarello and Charlie Longo.
+A) The Managing Partner is Matt Zuccarello for WCR and Charlie Longo for DRS.
 Matt, a graduate of Adelphi University with a major in Business Management, co-founded a Thoroughbred racing partnership group prior to forming Winners Circle Racing with Charlie Longo.
 Charlie is a graduate of Iona College with a BBA in Marketing.
-Both attended the U.S. Trotting Association Driving School and have owned over 30 horses combined.
+Both attended the U.S. Trotting Association Driving School and have owned over 70 horses combined.
 Learn about the rest of the team in the "About" section.

-Q) What privileges am I entitled to as an investor with Winner Circle Racing?
+Q) What privileges am I entitled to as an investor with WCR or DRS?

 A) Investors are welcome to visit the barn in the mornings and watch your horse go about his daily routine.
 On race day, you can join us in the paddock, meet our trainer and watch as your horse is equipped and prepared to race.
 When your horse is lucky enough to reach the wire first, share the joy and exhilaration of entering the Winner's Circle for the victory photo.
-Other benefits include free race programs, Winners Circle Racing T-shirt, an invitation to our Hambletonian Party at the Meadowlands and holiday dinner.
+Other benefits include free race programs, investor appreciation day and an invitation to our Hambletonian outing at the Meadowlands.

 Q) How much does it cost to take care of a racehorse?

-A) A racehorse in training's cost can vary significantly depending on many factors and range from $2,000 -$3,000 per month.
+A) A racehorse training cost can vary significantly depending on many factors and can range from $2,500 -$3,500 per month.
 This would include the following average costs:

 Training Fees - They are charged per diem.
-Training centers located in the New York-New Jersey area often charge as much as $60 -$90 per day due to higher overhead costs.
-Being based at Yonkers Raceway enables Winners Circle Racing to save investors 25-50% per day off that figure.
+Training centers located in the New York-New Jersey area often charge as much as $55 -$90 per day due to higher overhead costs.
 Essentially, we are paying for basic feed such as hay and grain, straw for bedding, the services of a groom who is the person assigned to the day-to-day care of our horse, along with the trainer who oversees the operation of the stable.